What are the causes? RSS

 - While around 60% of new university graduates are women, they are a minority in fields like mathematics, computing and engineering.

 - Consequently, there are fewer women working in scientific and technical jobs.
 In many cases this results in women working in lower valued and lower paid sectors of the economy.

 - Because of these traditions and stereotypes, women are expected to reduce their working hours or exit the labour market to carry out child or elderly care.

 Balancing work and private life

 - Women experience greater difficulties than men when it comes to balancing work and private life.

 - Family, care and domestic responsibilities are still not equally shared.
 The task of looking after dependent family members is largely borne by women.
 Far more women than men choose to take parental leave.
-This fact, together with the lack of facilities for childcare and elderly care, means that women are often forced to exit the labour market: the employment rate for women with children under 12 is only 64.7% compared with 89.7% for men with children under 12.
+This fact, together with the lack of facilities for childcare and elderly care, means that women are often forced to exit the labour market: only 65.8% of women with young children in the EU are working, compared to 89.1% of men.

 - Although part-time work may be a personal choice, women have greater recourse to part-time work in order to combine work and family responsibilities.
 There is evidence of a pay gap in hourly earnings of part-time and full-time workers.
 Across Europe around 32% of women work part-time, compared to only around 8% of men.

 - Consequently, women have more career interruptions or work shorter hours than men.
 This has a negative impact on their career development and promotion prospects.
 It also means less financially rewarding careers.